Worship at TCC is:

 Why do we say the same things again and again?
 Doesn’t God get tired of our “vain repetitions” and don’t they become meaningless?

 We currently have a few repetitions in our Sunday services.
 The doxology (‘praise God from whom all blessings flow…’) and quite often the Lord’s Prayer.
-Allan Baldwin, our visitation minister, recounted to me how powerful the Lord’s Prayer is on the lips of the homebound and infirmed.
+Rev. Allan Baldwin, our visitation minister, recounted to me how powerful the Lord’s Prayer is on the lips of the homebound and infirmed.
 After prayers for comfort and healing have been said, it is often the Lord’s Prayer that will remind an elderly congregant of the hope they have because of their Heavenly Father.
 Indeed our littlest disciples in the pre-K classrooms are learning to recite the Lord’s prayer as young as 4 years old.
 How marvelous that we have these words that our youngest and oldest members find meaning in.
-It is my hope that our Evensong prayers might someday cultivate this kind of faith.

 Furthermore, we acknowledge the power of practice in every other area of our lives.
 Why not apply this to our faith?
+We know where there is repetition, there is formation.
 We practice our golf swing, tell our kids to say please and thank you (even when they don’t mean it!), and play scales on the piano to improve our ability to make beautiful music.
 We know full well that repetition builds not only muscle memory for physical tasks, but enables us to accomplish a greater task like playing a perfect round of golf or a beautiful sonata on the piano.
 Let’s leverage the spiritual power of habit and see how God uses this to transform our hearts desires.

 How does TCC’s worship relate to Catholic, Orthodox, or other Protestant churches?